Hadjimina/their.news/README.md

 | ![](mediaChartUS.png)  | ![](mediaChartCH.jpg)       |

+### What do the emojis mean?
+The emojis represent a simple sentiment analysis which analyses a preview of the article and gives a score about how positive (score > 0.66), or how negative (score < 0.33) the article is.
+Since this is far from perfect, the emojis should be taken with a grain of salt.

 ## Support me

 <a href="https://www.buymeacoffee.com/hadjimina" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>